GasMonkey28/predixa-web/backend/auth_billing/README.md

    - With valid JWT → Returns subscription status
    - With invalid JWT → Returns 401
    - New user (no entitlements) → Returns `status="none"`

+4. **Delete User API**: Call API Gateway endpoint:
+   - With valid JWT → Deletes user from all systems, returns success
+   - With invalid JWT → Returns 401
+   - Verify deletion in Cognito, DynamoDB, and Stripe

 ## Flow Diagram